| |

 The poster or chart acts as an anchor for keeping both the teachers’ and students’ gathered concepts, methods, and ideologies for solving a problem in one place.
 To solve a given problem, both the students and the teacher can share and save their ideas in these types of charts.

-8 Fun Activities to Find Missing Addend Anchor Chart
+Missing Addend Anchor Chart Using Number Line

-Let’s start with a simple task of this missing addend anchor chart.
 You can see the problem in the image below.
 Your first job is to find the required information and the value to be found.
 To find the missing addend, you can use a number line.

 First, we are talking about the number line.
 Put the two values in the number line that you previously found in the question.
 Now, what to do?
 Here comes your analysis skill.
 You see there is some gap between the two numbers.

 Start to hop from the first number to the second one.
 Remember how many points you have earned.
 When you have exactly come to the second number, stop hopping.